thanos-io/thanos/docs/components/query.md

                                  Query selector labels that will be exposed in info endpoint (repeated).
       --store=<store> ...
 Deprecation Warning - This flag is deprecated
-                                 and replaced with `endpoints`.
+                                 and replaced with `endpoint`.
 Addresses of
                                  statically configured store API servers
                                  (repeatable).
 The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect store API servers